Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/nft-minting/mint-xfer.rst

 .. image:: images/mint-parameters.png
    :width: 100 %

-Run the command below with the index value you got previously, your account address and the signKey from your decrypted wallet.json file.
+Run the command below with the index value you got previously, your account address and the signKey from `your wallet export file<signkey>`.

 .. code-block:: console